cyclone-scheme/winds/README.md

 ### Optional parameters
 - dependencies: zero or more list of symbols
 - test-dependencies: zero or more list of symbols
-- foreign-dependencies: zero o more list of symbols.
+- foreign-dependencies: zero or more list of symbols.
 It points to OS-level dependencies and is only informative

 ## package.scm example